 Finally, the values observed before an intervention must be drawn from a sufficiently long period of time.
 This period varies based on the topic area and is specified in each review protocol.
 Periods will be chosen to ensure that existing trends in outcomes will not lead to incorrect conclusions.
-For example, Andersson et al. (2013) and Dyke et al. (2006) both showed that the earnings of workers receiving employment services tend to dip in the year before they enter the program, suggesting data more than a year before program participation would be needed.10
+For example, Andersson et al. (2013) and Dyke et al. (2006) both showed that the earnings of workers receiving employment services tend to dip in the year before they enter the program, suggesting data more than a year before program participation would be needed.11

-Criterion ITS.3: Was sample members' anticipation of the intervention either unlikely or appropriately controlled for?
+Criterion ITS.3: Was it either unlikely that sample members would anticipate the intervention-or, if anticipating the intervention was likely-did authors appropriately control for this?
 This criterion is identical to Criterion Regression.3.
-To satisfy this criterion, for example, an ITS study could document that the intervention happened at an unexpected
+To satisfy this criterion, for example, an ITS study could document that the intervention happened at an unexpected time, or authors could explicitly note that subjects were not aware of a change in policy before the change was introduced.